librato/metrics-librato/README.md

     Librato.metric(registry, "jobs-processed").source("ebs").meter().mark()
     Librato.metric(registry, "just-these-tags").tag('"foo", "bar").doNotInheritTags().timer.update(time)

+When you start the Librato reporter as described earlier, that will set the registry used to start it as the default registry in the fluent helper.
+That lets you simply use the shorter form:

+    Librato.metric("logins").tag("uid", uid).meter().mark()

 ## Librato Metrics Used

 This library will output a few different kinds of Librato Metrics to Librato: